KenKundert/networth/README.rst

 The value of securities are given is number of shares.
 The value given for cryptocurrencies is number of tokens.
 All other values are assumed to be in dollars if the units are not given.
-If the units are given and they are not dollars (such as miles for frequent flyer programs), then those values are summarized but not included in your total networth.
+If the units are given and they are not dollars (such as miles for frequent flier programs), then those values are summarized but not included in your total networth.

 Specifying the *updated* date is optional.
 If specified, then *networth* will